Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 AU is committed to promptly addressing complaints and reports involving conduct prohibited under this Policy.
 AU’s responsive actions may include conducting investigations into the alleged discriminatory, harassing, and/or retaliatory conduct and/or conduct that otherwise violates this Policy.

-Directors of Sport, Facilitators, PEC members, and other Participants should not try to conduct their own investigation into harassment, discrimination and retaliation complaints under this Policy.
+Participants should not try to conduct their own investigation into harassment, discrimination and retaliation complaints under this Policy.
 They must promptly report it to the designated AU Contact referenced above.
 AU has the sole discretion to determine how complaints are investigated and/or addressed.

 AU will maintain confidentiality during an investigation to the fullest extent practicable in an effort to protect privacy and to ensure the integrity of the process.
 Participants involved in the investigation process are expected to cooperate fully, provide truthful/accurate information, and maintain confidentiality during any investigation.

 Following any investigations, the Organization will engage in communications as deemed appropriate under the circumstances.
 A Participant who has made a harassment, discrimination or retaliation complaint under this Policy, will be advised once the investigation has been concluded.
-AU will share with the information with such Participant as may be appropriate under the circumstances.
+AU will share the information with such Participant as may be appropriate under the circumstances.

 Consequences for Violations